alsonick/notnick.io/README.md

-# Nicholas Njoki
+# Nicholas Njoki | notnick.io

 Personal site, written with Next.js, Prisma, Tailwindcss & TypeScript, hosted and deployed on Vercel.

 ## Credit

-The source code to this site is open source and it's under the [MIT License](https://notnick.io/license), so this means anyone is allowed to take a copy and make modifications.
-While this is not absolutely necessary it would be greatly appreciated if credit is given.
+The source code to this site is open source and it's under the [MIT License](https://notnick.io/license).

 ## Stack